prairie-guy/gpu_setup/README.md

 - `install-scratch-1.sh` sets up a Anaconda, Julia and creates the conda environment, `scratch`
 - `install-scratch-2.sh` installs Jupyter and the remaining programs.
 Modify the script to allow homebrew to be installed.
-- `msh_up` is a simple script to launch mosh-server locally.
+- `msh_up` is a simple script to launch a mosh-server locally.
 This is a hack to allow emacs to work properly when using the excellent Blink app to access a server in which the UDP ports have not been opened up in the firewall.

 Be sure to install in this order.
 Anaconda is loaded in `install-scratchj-1.sh` and sets up the `scratch` conda env.
 Before using `install-scratch-2.sh`, be sure that `conda activate fastai` has been executed so as to be in the correct environment.